 White space is a way to provide fewer options and ensure focus.
 Have you ever been in a situation where several people are talking to you at once about different topics?
-It can be hard to prioritise the conversation and can become an overwhelming experience, ending in a miscommunication.
+It can be hard to prioritize the conversation and can become an overwhelming experience, ending in a miscommunication.
 In the case of a website, that means a bounce.

 When you give website elements room to breath it allows visitors to focus on what they came for: the content.
 White space doesn’t necessarily need to be white just empty space between visual elements.
 On our website, the banners have large images but the text is positioned to the empty or ‘negative space’ to the left.
 This gives our visitors a focal point and clear direction to keep scrolling.

 When attempting to add white space to your website, consider what your main message is and how you visually want to represent it.
 Once you know what you want people to focus on, take away elements that don’t contribute to your goal and go from there.

 Highlight content with strong typography in a grid

 Since minimal design aims to do more with less, you’ll have fewer elements to work with.
 So how do you create visual interest?
 The answer is with the message itself.
 Generally, the typography used in minimal designs are typefaces with clean lines and simple strokes.
 When typefaces are stripped to their simplest form it puts emphasis on the content, not the visual.